Create a gallery to show images and text about several products, and sort and filter that information.

 Create a collection named Inventory using the sample data.
 Steps include:

-- Set the OnSelect property of the import control to the following expression:
+1. Set the OnSelect property of the import control to the following formula:

 You've just created the Inventory collection, which contains information about five products, including a design image, the name of the product, and the number of units in stock.